Take a look at your bullet point list, the outline list of your planned company video’s content.

 This is your overview of the business topics you want your video to cover, your roadmap.

 Now, look at this list and divide it into two parts.

-The other part will be the things that you do, your processes, your background, and other stuff about you.
+The 2nd part will be the things that you do, your processes, your background, and other stuff about you.